Anti-corruption protests across Russia seek to rattle the Kremlin

 MOSCOW — Thousands of Russians protested against corruption on Monday, part of opposition leader Alexei Navalny's long-shot drive to unseat President Vladimir Putin at the ballot box next year.

+Navalny later said in a tweet, "They stole everything in the country, and moreover, I will mess a Depeche Mode show in Moscow because of them."

+The English electronic rock band from the 1980s is on a world tour and playing Moscow on July 15.

-The scale and geographical reach of the protests will show if Navalny can build on the success of rallies in March calling for Prime Minister Dmitry Medvedev, a close Putin ally, to quit.
+The scale and geographical reach of the protests could show if Navalny can build on the success of demonstrations in March calling for Prime Minister Dmitry Medvedev, a close Putin ally, to quit.

-Those protests were the largest since a wave of anti-Kremlin demonstrations in 2012 and resulted in more than 1,000 arrests, putting rare domestic pressure on Putin.
+Those protests were the largest since a wave of anti-Kremlin rallies in 2012 and resulted in more than 1,000 arrests, putting rare domestic pressure on Putin.

 Navalny's website reported Monday that protests were held in more than a half-dozen cities in the Far East, including the major Pacific ports of Vladivostok and Khabarovsk and in Siberia's Barnaul.
 Photos on the website suggested turnouts of hundreds at the rallies.